DOOM 3 (PC) Review

 By Athanasios 08.05.2016

-Doom II: Hell on Earth came out in 1994, one year after the iconic original.
-Doom 3, however, almost took a decade.
-The long wait, along with the few screenshots that id Software would throw to the hungry public once in a while, raised the hype to the stratosphere, and not without a good reason.
-Not only was this the sequel to one of the best videogames ever, but the sneak peeks for what was about to be released by the American developer seemed to be leaps and bounds above everything that was available up until then.
+DOOM II: Hell on Earth came out in 1994, one year after the iconic original; a rushed job, it turned to be somewhat flawed, but still very, very good, and as such managed to capitalize on the success of the 1993 classic, as it was the one that brough in the big bucks.
+DOOM 3 was a different deal, as it almost took a decade, and came after the three-dimensional revolution that was Quake.
+The long wait, along with the few screenshots that id Software would occasionally throw to the hungry public, raised the hype to the stratosphere, and with good reason.
+Not only was this essentially a remake of one of the best video games ever, but the sneak peeks into what was about to be released by the American developer seemed to be leaps and bounds above everything that was available up until then.
 The end result?
-Like many overhyped products, quite disappointing.
+A stunning, but quite divisive piece of software.

 Cubed3 Rating